go38/raspberry-pi-getting-started/en/step_4.md

 --- challenge ---
-## Challenge: Explain the Raspberry Pi
+## Challenge: explain the Raspberry Pi

-Explain what each of the parts of the Raspberry Pi does to someone else.
+Find someone else and explain to them what each of the parts of the Raspberry Pi does.

 ![screenshot](images/pi-labelled-names.png)